alessandrosebastianelli/PLFM-Clouds-Removal/README.md

 **Authors: Alessandro Sebastianelli, Erika Puglisi, Maria Pia Del Rosso, Jamila Mifdal, Artur Nowakowki, Fiora Pirri, Pierre Philippe Mathieu and Silvia Liberata Ullo**

+**PLEASE BE AWARE THAT THIS REPO IS CURRENTLY UNDER MAINTENANCE, WE ARE UPGRADING THE CODE** **A NEWER IMPLEMENTATION WILL APPEAR SOON**

 The proposed PLFM model combines a time-series of optical images and a SAR image to remove clouds from optical images.